microsoft/mdatp-devicecontrol/windows/Removable Storage Access Control Samples/Scenario 6 Block Wirte and Execute but allow specific user access approved USB.md

 ## Intune UX

 <details>
-<summary>Create a reusable setting for Any Removable Storage and CD-DVD and WPD Group_0</summary>
+<summary>Create a reusable setting for Approved USBs Group_0</summary>

    1. Navigate to Home > Endpoint Security > Attack Surface Reduction
    2. Click on Reusable Settings
    3. Click (+) Add
-   4. Enter the Any Removable Storage and CD-DVD and WPD Group_0 for the name.
+   4. Enter the Approved USBs Group_0 for the name.
    5. Optionally, enter a description
    6. Click on "Next"
    7. Set the match type toggle to MatchAny